runpod/docs/docs/pods/overview.md

 ### Understanding Pod components and configuration

-A Pod is a server container created by you to access the hardware, with an dynamically generated assigned identifier.
+A Pod is a server container created by you to access the hardware, with a dynamically generated assigned identifier.
 For example, `2s56cp0pof1rmt` identifies the instance.

 A Pod comprises a container volume with the operating system and temporary storage, a disk volume for permanent storage, an Ubuntu Linux container, allocated vCPU and system RAM, optional GPUs or CPUs for specific workloads, a pre-configured template for easy software access, and a proxy connection for web access.